javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

 In other words, a company has departments.

 - A department may have an array of staff.
 For instance, `sales` department has 2 employees: John and Alice.
 - Or a department may split into subdepartments, like `development` has two branches: `sites` and `internals`.
-Each of them has the own staff.
+Each of them has their own staff.
 - It is also possible that when a subdepartment grows, it divides into subsubdepartments (or teams).

     For instance, the `sites` department in the future may be split into teams for `siteA` and `siteB`.
 And they, potentially, can split even more.
 That's not on the picture, just something to have in mind.